openvstorage/ovs-documentation/Installation/ansible.md

 ### Performance issue's
 If the installation is on a large scale, you will probably experience a slow installation.
-This is because Ansible only performance 5 parallel connections by default.
+This is because Ansible only perform 5 parallel connections by default.
-If you want to install packages faster you can uncomment & edit the `forks` parameter in `/etc/ansible/ansible.cfg`:
+If you want to install packages faster, you can uncomment & edit the `forks` parameter in `/etc/ansible/ansible.cfg`:

 * By default: